 Engaged employees become advocates for your cause.
 Nonprofits work hard to make sure that people know what they do.
 They aim to touch hearts and minds, to move donors, funders, and volunteers to join them in their work.
 Employees who feel a sense of ownership of this work are the best endorsement you could ask for.

-2. Your leaders embody your values.
+2. Your leaders embody your values in and outside of your workplace culture.

 People learn by example.
 Leaders who model the behavior they expect earn the respect of their team, and anyone can be a cultural leader.
 Write your organization’s values on a sticky note and put them on your desk or computer monitor.
 At the end of the day, reflect on the ways you lived them out, and incorporate them consciously into your daily routine until they become second nature.
 And don’t forget to applaud your team members when you observe them living out these values, too.